Last updated: 24 October, 2023

 According to Freightwaves, “One out of four containers that pass through the US ports gets damaged at some interchange points”.
 The damage could be the result of natural disasters, human error, or machine malfunctions.

 Usually, the first human error is the wrong choice of container for your cargo.
 Something that can also impact how well you can stuff your cargo and avoid freight damages.
 And these damages are 100% avoidable.
-Read this blog to learn about and choose the right kind of container for your cargo.
+Read this blog to learn about and choose the right kind of container type for your cargo.

 Once you have the right container, it needs to be surveyed for previous damages, odors, holes, ventilation, cleanliness, temperature control, and proper flooring.
 Let’s now look at what causes container damage.